-Where to eat & drink
+Where to eat and drink

-Malta has many excellent restaurants, and regardless of your tastes, chances are they will be catered for.
-The Arches, at George Borg Olivier Street, Mellieha, is a good option for French, Mediterranean and international options, and it is also highly-regarded for serving excellent wines.
+Malta has many excellent restaurants, and regardless of your tastes, chances are you and your group will be catered for.
+The Arches, at George Borg Olivier Street, Mellieha, is a good option for French, Mediterranean and international dishes.
+This restaurant is also widely renowned for serving excellent wines.